 As Christie’s series of missteps has led to a 15% approval rating (the lowest of any Governor in the country), has seen him shut out of any positions in the Trump White House and has limited his opportunities for a political comeback anytime soon, one would think a wiser man would concentrate on rehabilitation of his image.

 Perhaps, the Governor was well on his way to doing just that, but then a photographer happened to catch the governor at a beach over the July 4th holiday weekend, and Christie’s character flaws were once again the only thing standing between he and his hope of a political future.

-Andy Mills, a photographer for the Star-Ledger, decided to follow a hunch and captured Governor Christie, his family and friends alone on a state strip of New Jersey beaches.
-The problem for Governor Christie is that Mr. Mill’s photographs documented Christie’s sunning himself on a lounge chair on beaches closed by order of the Governor, in response to Christie and New Jersey’s legislators failing to reach agreement on a state budget.
-(The Democratic controlled legislator and Governor Christie reached agreement on the budget Monday evening.)
+Andy Mills, a photographer for the Star-Ledger, decided to follow a hunch and happened to capture Governor Christie, his family and friends alone on a state strip of New Jersey beach.
+The problem for Governor Christie is that Mr. Mill’s photographs documented Christie’s sunning himself on a lounge chair on the very same beach closed by order of the Governor – in response to Christie and New Jersey’s legislators failing to reach agreement on a state budget.
+(The Democratic controlled legislature and Governor Christie reached agreement on the budget Monday evening.)